Consumer Health Resource Center

 Senior Care--Garfield Medical Center has a long history of excellent patient care.
 For over 80 years Garfield has provided patients with high-quality, reliable care.
 A full-service, acute-care facility, we pride ourselves on making our culturally-diverse patients feel at ease.

 Langley Senior Center offers an array of Senior Services.
 Most activities are based out of the Langley Center, located at 400 West Emerson Avenue, Monterey Park CA 91754.
-Langley Center is open Monday to Friday between the hours of 8:00 a.m. - 5:00 p.m. and on Saturdays and Sundays from 8:00 a.m. - 2:00 p.m. with the exception of program activities and classes as designated.
+Langley Center is open Monday, Wednesday and Friday from 8 a.m. to 5 p.m., Tuesday and Thursday from 8 a.m. to 8 p.m. and on Saturdays from 8 a.m. to 12 p.m. with the exception of program activities and classes as designated.

 Langley Center provides a variety of opportunities for seniors to participate in learning classes for personal growth and development.
 Special recreation events and informational programs are scheduled throughout the year.
 Activities at the Langley Center include: daily lunch program, fitness programs, free health screenings and case management services.